-Hydrocodone is one of the most commonly available medicinal opioids worldwide (though its availability in the UK is more limited); nevertheless, its use and abuse reaches far beyond medical confines, and it is responsible for countless cases of addiction around the world.
+Hydrocodone is one of the most commonly available medicinal opioids worldwide (though its availability in the UK is more limited).
+Nevertheless, its use and abuse reach far beyond medical confines as it is responsible for countless cases of addiction.

-Hydrocodone is an opioid (a drug acting on opioid receptors in the brain, producing morphine -like effects) with the chemical formula C18H21NO3, derived from codeine extracted from the opium poppy.
-Hydrocodone is primarily used medicinally, but is also a comparatively common recreational substance, typically brought into the UK via dark web purchases.
-It is considered to be roughly equivalent to morphine in terms of potency, and is known to be significantly habit-forming.
+Hydrocodone is an opioid (a drug acting on opioid receptors in the brain, producing morphine-like effects) with the chemical formula C18H21NO3; it is derived from codeine extracted from the opium poppy.
+Hydrocodone may be used medicinally but is also a comparatively common recreational substance, typically brought into the UK via dark web purchases.
+It is considered to be roughly equivalent to morphine in terms of potency and is known to be significantly habit-forming.

 Hydrocodone is available by itself in a long-acting formulation, though it is more typically sold in combination with paracetamol or ibuprofen.
 Either alone or in combination, it is usually found in tablet form or oral suspension and less frequently is found as an ingredient in some nasal sprays and suppositories).

 In the UK, hydrocodone is a class-A controlled drug (the most restrictive class) with serious penalties for illegal possession and supply.
-Although hydrocodone can be supplied on prescription, it is not available on the NHS, and some of the forms of hydrocodone which are most popular in other jurisdictions (for example, in combination with paracetamol) are not legally available in the UK.
+Some combined forms (for example, with paracetamol) are not legally available in the UK.

 Hydrocodone Brand and Street Names